Office of Housing, Meal Plan, and I.D. Card Services

-- No person shall be admitted to student housing unless that person is an undergraduate student at the University who meets the requirement set forth in this section.
+- No person shall be admitted to student housing unless that person is a student at the University who meets the requirement set forth in this section.

-- Undergraduate students must be registered for at least 12 credits per semester.
+- Graduate students must be registered for at least 9 credits per semester.

-- Undergraduate students must be at least 16 years of age upon checking into the residence all.
+- Graduate students must be at least 16 years of age upon checking into University housing.

-Regardless of class standing, or how many semesters the student has resided in University housing, housing assignments are for the full academic year, both fall and spring semesters.
+- Duration of Occupancy.
 Room charges are billed by the semester.
-The term of occupancy and financial obligation is from August to May.
-Students who select housing and are registered will be financially responsible for the occupancy term if notice of cancellation is not received by the following date: May 1, returning students who select housing during the spring room selection process; July 1, housing applicants other than those students assigned during the spring room selection process; January 1, housing applicants for the spring semester only.
-The housing unit shall be available for occupancy 24 hours prior to the first day of registration for the normal undergraduate semester and shall be vacated not later than (i) 24 hours after the student’s last regularly scheduled final exam for the semester or (ii) the end of the undergraduate exam periods for the year, whichever occurs first.
+The term of occupancy and financial obligation is from the fall and/or spring semester dependent on the semester for which they applied.
+Students who apply for housing and are registered will be financially responsible for the occupancy term if notice of cancellation is not received by the following date: July 1, fall semester housing applicants; January 1, housing applicants for the spring semester only.
+The housing unit shall be available for occupancy 24 hours prior to the first day of registration for the normal graduate semester and shall be vacated not later than (i) 24 hours after the student’s last regularly scheduled final exam for the semester or (ii) the end of the undergraduate exam periods for the year, whichever occurs first.
 Occupancy of provisional housing for additional periods accommodating longer academic years in some colleges shall be at additional pro-rated rates.
 Should the student not obtain a key and occupy the housing unit assigned by the first day of classes of each semester, or provide notice of late arrival, the University may terminate the student’s housing assignment by written notice and assign the housing unit to another student.
 In such event the student shall remain financially responsible for the housing charge to the extent provided in these Terms.
 The University reserves the right to partially or fully restrict access to residential facilities in the event the University determines, in its sole discretion, that occupancy presents a risk to health or safety.
 Access restrictions under this provision do not create a right to any partial or full refund.
 Refunds are governed by the Tuition, Fees and Related Policies bulletin.

 - Use of Premises